ricarim/sueca-companion/README.md

 # Sueca Companion

-This is a mobile application project that utilizes a trained model to detect cards and assist in the Sueca game.
+This is a java program project that utilizes a trained model to detect cards and assist in the Portuguese card game, Sueca.

 <details>